janlelis/idiosyncratic-ruby.com/source/posts/64-what-the-regex.html.md

 ### 1b) `=~`

 This method is baked into Ruby's syntax, although its return value is rather special: It is the codepoint index in the string where the match occured or `nil` otherwise.
 However, it is a wise choice to only use it for its *truthy*/*falsey* value and use the more self-explaining [String#index method](https://ruby-doc.org/core/String.html#method-i-index) otherwise.
-Other than with the previous' `match?` approach, match data is set accordingly (this is the case with all other ways of matching) - see next section "[Find First Occurance](#task-find-singlefirst-occurance)" for ways to do so.
+Other than with the previous' `match?` approach, match data is set accordingly (this is the case with all other ways of matching) - see next section "[Find First Occurrence](#task-find-singlefirst-occurrence)" for ways to do so.
 Here is the example:

     "string" =~ /1.3/ # => false
     "123" =~ /1.3/ # => true